Back to Blog

 Different types of fire pumps are used in varying situations.
 Working closely with a professional fire sprinkler contractor like Firetech Sprinkler Corp. ensures your fire pump provides the pressure needed for optimal fire protection.
 With 30 years of experience designing, installing, maintaining, and repairing commercial and residential fire pumps, we can help you protect your building and the people in it for years to come.

 Still have more questions about fire pumps and whether you should have one installed at your building or facility?
-Contact Firetech at 802-655-1800 to learn more.
+Contact Firetech today to learn more.